Aaron-Bopp/TIM/40_Evergreens/The internet allows niche topics to flourish.md

 #TO/EXPLORE/RESEARCH connection to [[alt-right pipeline]] [[People are radicalized when they are convinced that change is out of their control]]
 %%

 This fact has both good and bad consequences.
-While anonymous boards like 4chan have allowed for the spread of unsavory and sometimes despicable content, many people have also had access to life saving information like the [[transgender]] community. [[Communities are support systems]], and the [[internet]] allows for you too gain support from a much wider breadth of people.
+While anonymous boards like 4chan have allowed for the spread of unsavory and sometimes despicable content, many people have also had access to life saving information like the [[Transgender people]] community. [[Communities are support systems]], and the [[internet]] allows for you too gain support from a much wider breadth of people.

 %%
 #TO/PONDER/SOCIETY the internet [[community]] is a widespread, disconnected [[parasocial]] one%%